infovelocity/devsite/content/policy/carbon-reduction.md

 If you have any questions, suggestions, or concerns about our Carbon Reduction Policy or our environmental practices, please contact us at:

 Info velocity ltd
 73 Oyster Lane
 Byfleet
 KT14 7JF
 Surrey

-Email: contactus@infovelocity.co.uk

 By implementing this Carbon Reduction Policy, we aim to contribute to a more sustainable and resilient future while fulfilling our responsibility as a socially and environmentally conscious business.
 Together, let us take significant steps toward a greener and cleaner world.